What to Do When a Loved One Dies – 2023 Update

 When a loved one dies, the process of getting all the paperwork and planning the funeral service can be overwhelming (especially for the person left in charge).
 A loved one’s death can be confusing and emotional.
-This can cloud peoples thinking, making funeral planning difficult.
+This can cloud people’s thinking, making funeral planning difficult.

 An unexpected death can leave you unprepared to handle the logistics of managing the estate of a loved one and planning for their funeral.
-There are also many issues that you need to navigate during this challenging time including some critical financial matters that need your immediate attention.
+There are also many issues that you need to navigate during this challenging time, including some critical financial matters that need your immediate attention.

 This checklist will tell you what to do during this difficult time.
 It covers what to do after the death of your loved one and in the days and weeks following the death.
-Our checklist will guide you from making the first phone call, the funeral arrangements, and for preparing documents that you need to file and/or obtain.
+Our checklist will guide you from making the first phone call, making the funeral arrangements, and preparing documents that you need to file and/or obtain.

-STEPS TO DO WHEN A LOVED ONE DIES – Here’s a checklist to guide you on what needs to be done when a loved one dies.
+Here’s a checklist to guide you on what needs to be done when a loved one dies.

 #1 – Get legal certification of Death